You click around the web every day and cookies follow you everywhere.

 At scookietech, we track these shifts because they change how the entire web operates.
 And honestly, it’s about time.

 You shouldn’t have to sacrifice your privacy just to use the internet.
-But you also shouldn’t have to manually configure everything every time you visit a site.
+But you also shouldn’t need to manually configure everything every time you visit a site.

 The web is moving toward better solutions.
 It’s just taking longer than it should.